gjbellei/gjbellei/README.md

 Hi there, I'm Gabriel J. Bellei! 👋
 </h1>

-I'm an Industrial Engineer ⚙️ seeking for a change in my career.
-Currently, I'm improving my data analysis skills 📊!
+I'm an Data-Driven Production Engineer ⚙️
+Currently, I'm improving my technical skills as a Data Analytics student at Toronto School of Management 📊

 ### 🌱 I’m currently learning:

+- Data Design
-- Pandas and Python
+- Data Handling and Decision Making using R
-- Power BI
-- SQL
+- Working with Data using SQL and Python
+- Data Visualization and Interpretation with Tableau, PowerBI and Python

 📫 How to reach me: